Let Your Love Flow: History

 "Let Your Love Flow" reached #1 on the Billboard Hot 100 dated 1 May 1976, also crossing-over to the Billboard chart rankings for Hot Adult Contemporary Tracks with a peak of #2, and also for Hot Country Singles with a peak of 21.
-According to David Bellamy (quote): "There were a couple of guys from Holland [i.e. the Netherlands] who were in town when the single was released, and our record company gave it to them to take home and they also sent it to Germany", and "Let Your Love Flow" debuted at 22 on the Dutch Top 30 chart dated 6 March 1976, the same date as the track's Billboard Top 40 debut at #38: the track would eventually peak at 6 on both the Dutch chart and Belgium's Flemish chart.
+According to David Bellamy (quote): "There were a couple of guys from Holland who were in town when the single was released, and our record company gave it to them to take home and they also sent it to Germany", and "Let Your Love Flow" debuted at 22 on the Dutch Top 30 chart dated 6 March 1976, the same date as the track's Billboard Top 40 debut at #38: the track would eventually peak at 6 on both the Dutch chart and Belgium's Flemish chart.
 In June and July 1976 "Let Your Love Flow" spent five weeks at #1 in Germany and also in Switzerland, while the track would be ranked at #1 on the monthly Austrian hit parades dated the 15th of August, September and October.
 "Let Your Love Flow" was afforded further European success with a seven-week tenure at #2 in both Norway and Sweden, while the track achieved chart peaks of #7 in the UK and #3 in Ireland.
 "Let Your Love Flow" also reached #1 on the hit parade for South Africa, #2 in New Zealand and #6 in Australia.